workkkfor2012/gemini-coder/README.md

 A community-driven, **non-agentic** coding tool for **AI-assisted real-world programming**.

 🧩 Built for VS Code and its derivatives (Cursor, Windsurf, VSCodium, etc.)<br />
-✌️ 100% free and open source!<br />
+🙋 Created by an independent developer<br />
-🙋 Created by an independent developer
+✌️ 100% free and open source

 **Guiding principles:**